China urges US to lift trade restrictions, end interference | ExBulletin

 While Biden has pledged a re-engagement and a more civilian tone in US diplomacy, it is unclear whether he will make any fundamental changes in Washington’s policy toward Beijing.
 China faces more opposition than ever in Washington over its trade record, territorial disputes with its neighbors, and accusations of technology theft and espionage.
 Taiwan enjoys strong bipartisan support, as do critics of China’s human rights record, especially in Hong Kong, Xinjiang and Tibet.

 Competition with China is going to be tough.
-This is what I expect, and this is what I applaud, because I believe in the global system that Europe and the United States, along with our Indo-Pacific allies, have worked so hard to build over the past 70 years, ”the president said in remarks practically at the Munich Annual Security Conference.
+This is what I expect, and this is what I welcome, because I believe in the global system that Europe and the United States, along with our Indo-Pacific allies, have worked hard to build. over the past 70 years, ”the president said in remarks virtually at the Munich Annual Security Conference.

+Asked about Biden’s comments, Chinese Foreign Ministry spokesman Wang Wenbin said on Monday that China was willing to continue working with all parties to uphold the principle of openness and inclusion.

 As is the norm in Chinese foreign policy, Wang put the burden of improving relations on the United States’ shoulders and offered no direct proposals for major breakthroughs, while encouraging increased dialogue.

-Wang said China has no intention of challenging or replacing the United States “and is ready to coexist peacefully and seek common development.
+Wang said that China has no intention of challenging or replacing the United States “and that it is ready to coexist peacefully and seek common development.

 Wang urged the United States to stop sullying “the reputation of the ruling Communist Party in China and to stop plotting or even supporting the false words and actions of separatist forces for Taiwan independence and to stop undermining China’s sovereignty and security in internal affairs relating to Hong Kong, Xinjiang and Tibet. “